salehitayem/CollectDailyCashReceipts/README.md

 7. Test Your Flask App
   Open a web browser and navigate to http://localhost.
 Your Flask app should now be running on your macOS system through Apache.

-Please note that these instructions are based on a basic Flask application setup.
-Depending on the complexity of your project, additional configuration may be required.
-Also, make sure to replace placeholders like /path/to/your/flask/project with the actual paths specific to your project.
+Please make sure to replace placeholders like /path/to/your/flask/project with the actual paths specific the project file name.

 ## Project Testing Credentials